grandevr/hmmm/README.md

 Simple mod manager for Hotline Miami 2, to make the inconvenient thing a little less inconvenient.
 Vibe-coded, but fully tested.

-Inspired by [Hotline Miami Mod Manager](https://github.com/cds-reis/hotline_miami_mod_manager). *(It didn't have Linux support, so I started working on this.
-5 hours before it suddenly updated after 2 years with a Linux build.
+Inspired by [Hotline Miami Mod Manager](https://github.com/cds-reis/hotline_miami_mod_manager). *(It didn't have Linux support, so I started working on this 5 hours before it suddenly updated after 2 years with a Linux build.
 Sigh.)*

 ## Features
 - **Easy mod installation** - select a music.wad file and/or as many .patchwad mods as you want, and HMMM will install them for you.
 No more searching for hidden folders to paste your files into.